pytorch/botorch/docs/introduction.md

 ## Target Audience

-The primary audience for hands-on use of BoTorch are researchers and sophisticated practitioners in Bayesian optimization and AI.
+The primary audience for hands-on use of BoTorch are researchers and sophisticated practitioners in Bayesian Optimization and AI.

 We recommend using BoTorch as a low-level API for implementing new algorithms for Ax.
-Ax has been designed to be an easy-to-use platform for end-users, which at the same time is flexible enough for Bayesian optimization researchers to plug into for handling of feature transformations, (meta-)data management, storage, etc. See [Using BoTorch with Ax](../botorch_and_ax) for more details.
+Ax has been designed to be an easy-to-use platform for end-users, which at the same time is flexible enough for Bayesian Optimization researchers to plug into for handling of feature transformations, (meta-)data management, storage, etc. See [Using BoTorch with Ax](botorch_and_ax) for more details.

 We recommend that end-users who are not actively doing research on Bayesian Optimization simply use Ax.